octopipe/cloudx/README.md

 - Add execution sensitives data in secrets
 - Create recycle logic for executions and give option to external save
 - Search ways to encrypt sensitive data in execution
+- create terraform cache version and verify
+- get log stream by plugins in a job

 ## How to run?